bitnami/charts/bitnami/jasperreports/README.md

 $ helm install my-release bitnami/jasperreports
 ```

-The command deploys Jasper&reg;eports on the Kubernetes cluster in the default configuration.
+The command deploys JasperReports on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`